biface/ndt/docs/source/usage.rst

 Principle
 ---------

-The principle is quite simple, just as a dictionary can be the value of a dictionary key.
-If it is a dictionary, a NestedDictionary is necessarily the value of the key of a NestedDictionary, and so on.
+The core concept is straightforward: just as a dictionary can contain another dictionary as a value, a ``NestedDictionary`` naturally extends this idea.
+In a ``NestedDictionary``, each value that is itself a dictionary must also be a ``NestedDictionary``.
+This recursive structure allows for seamless nesting of dictionaries within dictionaries.

-However, unlike a conventional dictionary, nested keys will be exposed as tuples.
-Even so, they can still be used as conventional keys.
+Unlike conventional dictionaries, nested keys in a ``NestedDictionary`` are exposed as tuples.
+This representation allows for easy access and manipulation of hierarchical data while maintaining compatibility with standard dictionary operations.

 .. code-block:: console